Note: You must be registered in order to post a reply.

 |Skin Cancer Forum

 Disclaimer: The three most common types of skin cancer are basal cell carcinoma, squamous cell carcinoma, and melanoma.
-While melanoma is the most dangerous type, keep in mind that any cancer can cause injury or death.
+While melanoma is the most dangerous type, keep in mind that any cancer and potentially some cancer treatments can cause injury or death.
 The various views expressed in these public forums should not be considered as medical advice.
 See your qualified health-care professional for medical attention, advice, diagnosis, and treatments.